Duran-FerrerM/Pan-B-cell-methylome/README.md

 ## Code availability

 ### epiCMIT mitotic clock calculator
-####(Illumina 450k and EPIC arrays currently supported.
-Next-generation sequencing-based epiCMIT will be provided soon...)
+#### Illumina 450k and EPIC arrays currently supported.
+Next-generation sequencing-based epiCMIT will be provided soon.
+Please, feel free to contact me if you have NGS-based data.
 The epiCMIT (epigenetically-determined Cumulative MIToses) mitotic clock represents a relative measure of the total proliferative history of normal and neoplastic B cells.
 It is build considering the highest score from their two underlying hyper- and hypomethylation-based mitotic clocks, called epiCMIT-hyper and the epiCMIT-hypo, respectively.
 The code we provide here calculates the three mitotic clocks for each sample.
 All of them range from 0 to 1, depending on low or high realtive proliferative history.
 Based on our data, considering hyper- or hypomethyaltion separately may not be sufficient to capture the entire mitotic history of cancer cells.
 We performed a comprehensive selection of CpGs to buid the epiCMIT and showed it as an accurate mitotic clock for normal and neoplastic B cells.
 Nonetheless, given our careful CpG filtering we strongly belive that epiCMIT represent a pan-cancer mitotic clock.

 As a final note, the proliferative history of B-cell tumors include the proliferative history of normal B-cell development and the proliferative history of malignant transformation and progression.
 The epiCMIT should be compared then among B-cell tumors with the same cellular origin.